duanyzhi/one_shot_learning/README.md

 ![LOSS](https://github.com/duanyzhi/one_shot_learning/blob/master/data/png/loss.png)

-I just run 1000 iter, so you can run more for better acc
+I just run 1000 iter, but you can run more for better acc